-Low Check Kian, committee chairman and independent non-executive Director Simon Israel, non-executive Chairman of the Singtel Board Christina Ong, independent non-executive Director
+Low Check Kian, committee chairman and independent non-executive Director

+Simon Israel, non-executive Chairman of the Singtel Board

-Teo Swee Lian, independent non-executive Director (appointed on 1 March 2018)
+Christina Ong, independent non-executive Director Teo Swee Lian, independent non-executive Director

-- Establish and review the profile of Board members - Make recommendations to the Board on the appointment, re-nomination and retirement of Directors - Review the independence of Directors - Assist the Board in evaluating the performance of the Board, Board committees and Directors - Develop and review the Company's corporate governance practices, taking into account relevant local and international developments in the area of corporate governance
+- Establish and review the profile of Board members - Make recommendations to the Board on the appointment, re-nomination and retirement of Directors - Review the independence of Directors - Assist the Board in evaluating the performance of the Board, Board Committees and Directors - Develop and review the Company's corporate governance practices, taking into account relevant local and international developments in the area of corporate governance

 The terms of reference of the CGNC provide that the CGNC shall comprise at least three Directors, the majority of whom, including the chairman, shall be independent.
 As part of its commitment to gender diversity, the Board will strive to appoint at least one female Director to the CGNC.

-The main activities of the CGNC are outlined in the commentaries on "Board Composition, Diversity and Balance", "Board Membership" and "Board Performance" from pages 68 to 73.
+The main activities of the CGNC are outlined in the commentaries on "Board Composition, Diversity and Balance", "Board Membership" and "Board Performance" from pages 60 to 64.

-The CGNC met two times during the financial year ended 31 March 2018, and also approved various matters by written resolution.
+The CGNC met three times during the financial year ended 31 March 2019, and also approved various matters by written resolution.